 There is wide consensus that the path to opportunity and prosperity in America has eroded over the past 50 years, as evidenced by a decline in the share of middle-class households.
-The Alliance for the American Dream, an initiative of Schmidt Futures, believes that a healthier and more robust middle class will reduce income disparity and ensure upward economic mobility, enhancing opportunities for more Americans, and increasing our country’s competitiveness.
+Consider this: 40 percent of U.S. households cannot afford an emergency expense of $400.
+The Alliance for the American Dream, an initiative of Schmidt Futures, believes a healthier and more robust middle class will reduce income disparity and ensure upward economic mobility, enhancing opportunities for more Americans, and increasing our country’s competitiveness.

 With this goal in mind, the University of Utah’s American Dream Ideas Challenge seeks to fund the most compelling ideas to help foster access to and support for a thriving middle class in Utah.

 American Dream Ideas Challenge Update

 After two successful rounds of the American Dream Ideas Challenge, it has been decided that the formal competition will be discontinued.
 Schmidt Futures is proud of the ideas that have come from the Alliance and look forward to continuing their work centered around shared prosperity.
 Although the American Dream competition has been suspended, the University of Utah is committed to ideas that promote a healthier and more robust middle class.